bayespy/bayespy/doc/source/user_guide/advanced.rst

 model probability density functions are raised to the power of the annealing term.

-Typically, the annealing is used in such a way that the annealing is very small at the beginning (e.g., 0.01) and increased after every convergence of the VB algorithm until value 1 is reached.
+Typically, the annealing is used in such a way that the annealing is small at the beginning and increased after every convergence of the VB algorithm until value 1 is reached.
 After the annealing value is increased, the algorithm continues from where it had just converged.
 The annealing can be used for instance as:

->>> beta = 0.01
+>>> beta = 0.1
 >>> while beta < 1.0:
 ...     beta = min(beta*1.5, 1.0)
 ...
 Q.set_annealing(beta)